terraform-ibm-modules/terraform-ibm-cloudpak-security/README.md

 ### Setting up the OpenShift cluster

 NOTE: An OpenShift cluster is required to install the Cloud Pak.
-This can be an existing cluster or can be provisioned using our `roks` Terraform module.
+This can be an existing cluster or can be provisioned using our [ROKS](https://github.com/terraform-ibm-modules/terraform-ibm-cluster/tree/master/modules) Terraform module.

 An LDAP is required for new instances of CP4S.
 This is not required for installation but will be required before CP4S can be used.
 If you do not have an LDAP you can complete the installation however full features will not be available until after LDAP configuration is complete.
 This link can provide more information [here](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.8?topic=security-postinstallation)